edborden/chat-api/DEVLOG.md

 ## Database Schema
 The database schema can be found in [database/schema.sql](database/schema.sql).
 This file contains the complete structure of all tables, including indexes and foreign key relationships.

+## Time estimate
+~4 hours to complete.
+I chose a framework I've never used before, as I wanted to get some fun experience while completing the task.
+Additionally, I waffled a bit on how to balance what I perceived to be a specific request with obvious holes in the spec and building something that made sense, hence the v1/v2 scenario.